odajay/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-This is my attempt at optimizing the the two pages of the pizza store.
+This is my attempt at optimizing the the two pages index.html and views/pizza.html from the Udacity Pizza Store.

+### Run the website
+1. Download or git clone the current GitHub repository
+2. Run the files index.html and views/pizza.html in an updated modern browser.

 ### Part 1: Optimize PageSpeed Insights score for index.html